amandad1026/hm08-qa-us/README.md

 3a.
 Make sure all the versions are compatible with the server
 4. Configure WebdriverIO
 5. Start the WebdriverIO server
-6. Run the tests using npx wdio run wdio conf.js
+6. Run the tests using npm run wdio